stormzer0/dark-market0/posts.md

 layout: page
 permalink: /posts
 permalink_name: /posts
-title: Economies of Sail: The Somali Pirate Stock Exchange
+title: "Economies of Sail: The Somali Pirate Stock Exchange"
 ---

 # An AK47 and A Dream